napochan/FoursquareAPI/readme.md

 Only start searching after at least 3 characters.
 Conditionally return recommended venues with name and rating or display no result message.

+Developed on Mac Chrrome, tested on Mac Safari and Firefox.

 ## Installing
 ### Required software
 **NPM** comes as a part of **Node.js**.
 To install **Node.js** follow the instructions located here: